Admitted to practice only in the District of Columbia. Supervised by partners in the Chicago office.

-Maggie advises clients on a wide array of regulatory, policy, compliance, and enforcement matters concerning derivatives, securities, blockchain, cryptocurrency and digital assets, and environmental-social-governance (ESG) issues.
-Maggie has more than 15 years of legal and policy experience advising on financial institutions and financial markets, as well as years of senior-level government experience working for and with U.S. and international financial markets or prudential regulators.
+Maggie Sklar advises clients on a wide array of regulatory, policy, compliance, and enforcement matters concerning derivatives, securities, blockchain, cryptocurrency and digital assets, and environmental-social-governance (ESG) issues.
+Maggie has more than 15 years of legal and policy experience advising on financial institutions and financial markets, as well as years of senior-level government experience working for and with U.S. and international financial regulators.

 Before her government service, Maggie worked for several years as a litigator for global law firms in Washington, D.C.
 She represented large banks, hedge funds, financial services providers, energy companies, and/or their executives in complex civil litigation, including trials and appeals, as well as in internal and government investigations and enforcement proceedings.

 Maggie was an officer at McGonigle, P.C., before the firm combined with Davis Wright Tremaine.

 In addition to her service as the Senior Counsel to the Chairman of the U.S. CFTC, Maggie also served as Senior Counsel to a CFTC Commissioner, Associate Director in the Office of International Affairs, the Senior Counsel to LabCFTC, and Special Counsel in the Division of Market Oversight.
 She also served as deputy to the FSOC.
 In these roles, she collaborated with senior staff at the SEC and US Treasury.

 She also represented the CFTC at IOSCO and on international financial markets workstreams, including on market structure, blockchain and cryptocurrency, cybersecurity, swap regulatory equivalence, and other markets and financial stability issues.